NUMERICAL & EXPERIMENTAL METHODS - 2019/0

 Introductory briefing lectures on lab work ( 2 hrs total, wks 1 /2)

-9 x 1-2 hrs/wk laboratory sessions in small groups; in addition to a guided introduction to experiment and apparatus, and group work on experiment itself to obtain results and conclusions, there will be supervisor-led and assessed discussions of preparatory work and session and results.
+9 x 1-2 hrs/wk laboratory sessions in small groups; in addition to electronic or supervisor-led introduction to experiment and apparatus, and group work on experiment itself to obtain results and conclusions, lab sessions may feature supervisor-led discussions of preparatory work and session results.

-Production of 3 full laboratory reports, following written and oral guidance given on report production
+Production of 2 laboratory reports, following written and oral guidance given on report production

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.